 Three years ago the Hudson team uncovered a key player in what triggers the immune system to become "hyper-inflammation" in response to flu.

-The next step was to take two drugs that act on this protein - Probenecid and a second drug called AZI1645373 - and test them in mice.
+The next step was to take two drugs that act on this protein, Probenecid and a second drug called AZII645373, and test them in mice.

 Both drugs were able to dampen the immune system - at all stages of influenza - so the animal could fight off infection.

-The findings have been published in the British Journal of Pharmacology as Adelaide battles one of its most deadly flu seasons
+The findings, also involving Monash University, have been published in the British Journal of Pharmacology as Australia is amid one of the most deadly flu seasons.